 Director, International Centre for Women’s Leadership

-Eileen’s work has covered several fields, including: women’s rights and citizenship; gender justice; peacebuilding, conflict analysis and post-conflict reconstruction; migration and diaspora engagement; decentralization, local power and access to services; governance and state-building; and land access and rights.
-She has worked extensively with individuals, organizations and networks globally, especially in the Middle East, Africa and Southeast Asia.
-She also supports the capacity-building of indigenous and non-indigenous women leaders across Canada.
-Prior to joining Coady Institute, Eileen worked with the International Development Research Centre (IDRC) where she was a Program Officer in the Social and Economic Policy Program Area for several years, focusing on women’s rights and citizenship, as well as peace, conflict and development.
+Eileen has 30 years of interdisciplinary experience in international program development, management, research and practice.
+Her work has covered several fields including: peacebuilding, conflict analysis and post-conflict reconstruction; migration and diaspora engagement; decentralization, local power and access to services; governance and state-building; and land access and rights.
+Prior to joining Coady Institute, Eileen worked with the International Development Research Centre (IDRC) for twenty years, most recently as a Program Officer in the area of Social and Economic Policy.

 Eileen holds a Master’s Degree in Conflict Analysis and Management (ethno-political) from Royal Roads University, a Master’s Certificate in Project Management from Royal Roads University and has undertaken graduate studies on refugee and migration issues at York University.